Skip to main content

 Intelligence Tradecraft, Applied

 Most geopolitical commentary doesn't distinguish between an outcome that is 30% probable and one that is 80% probable.
 That gap matters in decisions.
-Beurling applies professional intelligence tradecraft to every report: calibrated probability language, structured analytic techniques that target specific reasoning failures, and full source attribution.
+Beurling applies professional intelligence tradecraft to every report: calibrated probability language, evidence lineage, daily delta selection, forecast tracking, and compact challenge review.
 This page documents the standards behind every assessment.

 ICD 203 — Intelligence Community Directive